jsul255227/usaf-pt-calc/documentation/PROJECT_OVERVIEW.md

   This site is not endorsed by the U.S. Air Force.

 - The footer must appear below the results section and match the style in the production app and screenshots.

+## Additional Features & UI/UX

+- **Slide-out Menu:**
+  - Modern, mobile-friendly slide-out menu accessible from a fixed button.
+  - Menu includes links to: FAQ, Contact, DAFMAN 36-2905 (official PDF), and Scoring Charts (official PDF).
+  - All external links open in a new tab.

+- **FAQ and Contact Pages:**
+  - Dedicated FAQ page with detailed, user-friendly answers to common PT test questions.
+  - Dedicated Contact page with project email and legal disclaimer.
+  - Both pages feature a fixed back arrow button (styled and positioned like the menu button) for easy navigation back to the main app.

+- **Client-side Routing:**
+  - Uses React Router for seamless navigation between main app, FAQ, and Contact pages without full page reloads.

+- **Accessibility & Usability:**
+  - All navigation buttons and links have accessible labels.
+  - Back/menu buttons are large, touch-friendly, and always visible in the same location for consistency.

+- **Input Auto-formatting:**
+  - Time fields (run, plank) auto-format to mm:ss as the user types, accepting a variety of input styles.

+- **Live Min/Max Requirements Display:**
+  - Requirements for each selected component are shown live, with correct formatting (mm:ss for time-based events).

+- **Field Validation & Warnings:**
+  - Real-time error and warning messages for invalid or out-of-range input, with clear explanations.

+- **Mobile Detection:**
+  - UI adapts for mobile/touch devices for optimal usability.

+- **Footer:**
+  - Footer is always present, styled, and includes contact email, copyright, and disclaimer.

 ---
 **Last updated:** July 6, 2025